n33r4j/ARM64-Assembly-Exercises/README.md

 # ARM64-Assembly-Exercises
-Me learn ARM64 assembly, beep boop ....
-Segmentation fault, core dumped 😓
+Trying to wrap my head around ARM64 assembly, starting with some simple exercises.